-1) The applicant represents that it is () is not () a corporation that has any unpaid Federal tax liability that has been assessed, for which all judicial and administrative remedies have been exhausted or have lapsed, and that is not being paid in a timely manner pursuant to an agreement with the authority responsible for collecting the tax liability.

-2) The applicant represents that it is () is not () a corporation that was convicted of a criminal violation under any Federal law within the preceding 24 months.
+- 1) The applicant represents that it is () is not () a corporation (or other business entity or individual) that has any unpaid Federal tax liability that has been assessed, for which all judicial and administrative remedies have been exhausted or have lapsed, and that is not being paid in a timely manner pursuant to an contract with the authority responsible for collecting the tax liability. - 1) The applicant represents that it is () is not () is not a corporation (or other business entity or individual) that was convicted of a criminal violation under any Federal law within the preceding 24 months.